 3) Start with a low resistance band (tan/yellow) when you first start these hamstring strengthening exercises.
 Once you can do 3 sets of 10 reps, progress on to the next colour band but be aware you may need to reduce the number of reps you then do to start with

-Why Do These: These bridging exercises are all great, progressive hamstring strengthening exercises that also work the glutes.
+Purpose: These bridging exercises are all great, progressive hamstring strengthening exercises that also work the glutes.
 The glutes and hamstrings work together with activities such as running and climbing stairs so it is really good to work them both together.
 These hamstring strengthening exercises get progressively more challenging so start at the beginning and work through as able.

 Starting Position: Lie flat on your back with your knees bent and feet flat on the floor.
 Your feet and knees should be hip distance apart – a good way to do this is to start with the feet together, turn the toes out making a “V” shape and then follow with your heels.
 To check the distance between your knees, you should just be able to fit your fist between your knees.
 Tighten your abdominal muscles slightly to engage your core and stabilise your lower back